john-RSintheCloud/RSInTheCloud/README.md

 Note:
-git master "IvoryPenguin/resourcespace" syncs frequently the Resource Space SVN: http://svn.montala.net/svn/resourcespace
+git master "IvoryPenguin/resourcespace" syncs frequently the original Resource Space SVN: http://svn.montala.net/svn/resourcespace

+We will try to keep backward compatibility as much as possible.